 Eligibility Available to full-time students who have completed at least 30 credit hours towards an undergraduate degree at UNBC.
 The student recipients' home town must be within the geographical boundaries defined by the Yukon border in the north, 70 Mile House in the south, Queen Charlotte Islands in the west, and the Alberta border in the east.
-The recipients will be immediate relatives of BCNREB members (i.e. spouse, child, grandchild, parent or their spouses).
-In the event that there are not five immediate relatives of BC Northern Real Estate Board members, the remaining award(s) may be given to students whose home town lies within the boundaries of the BCNREB.
+Dawson Creek and immediate environs are however excluded.
+Preference will be given to immediate relatives of a Board member (i.e. spouse, child, grandchild, parent or their spouses).